A fan's guide to identifying pitches.

 A changeup with 1-7 moment like the screwball.

-I've collected all twelve of the pitch diagrams, minus the text notes, onto a single-page PDF:
+All twelve pitch diagrams, minus the text notes, are collected onto a single page PDF.